Haivision/srt-rfc/draft-sharabayko-srt.md

 that have not been delivered in time.
 The timeout of dropping a packet is based on the TSBPD mechanism ({{tsbpd}}).

-When TLPKTDROP mechanism is enabled, a packet is considered "too late" to be delivered and may be dropped by the sender if the packet timestamp is older than TLPKTDROP_THRESHOLD.
+When the TLPKTDROP mechanism is enabled, a packet is considered "too late" to be delivered and may be dropped by the sender if the packet timestamp is older than TLPKTDROP_THRESHOLD.

-TLPKTDROP_THRESHOLD is related to the SRT latency ({{srt-latency}}).
-For an effective functioning of the Too-Late Packet Drop mechanism, it is recommended that a higher value than the SRT latency is used.
+TLPKTDROP_THRESHOLD is related to SRT latency ({{srt-latency}}).
+For the Too-Late Packet Drop mechanism to function effectively, it is recommended that a value higher than the SRT latency is used.
-This will allow the SRT receiver to drop missing packets first while the sender drops packets if only no proper response is received from the peer in time (e.g., due to severe congestion).
+This will allow the SRT receiver to drop missing packets first while the sender drops packets if a proper response is not received from the peer in time (e.g., due to severe congestion).
 The recommended threshold value is 1.25 times the SRT latency value.

-Note that the SRT sender keeps packets for at least 1 second in case the latency is not enough for a large RTT (that is, if TLPKTDROP_THRESHOLD is less than 1 second).
+Note that the SRT sender keeps packets for at least 1 second in case the latency is not high enough for a large RTT (that is, if TLPKTDROP_THRESHOLD is less than 1 second).

 When enabled on the receiver, the receiver drops packets that have not been delivered